QOGE/SAOGEN/files/CONTRIBUTING.md

 ### Step 1: Discuss the Idea

-Before starting major work, open a GitHub Issue or discuss the proposal in the official SAOGEN community channel.
+Before starting major work, discuss the proposal in the official SAOGEN community channel.

 For small fixes, such as typos or minor layout improvements, you may open a pull request directly.